Assertiveness is in the Eye of the Beholder

 How is assertiveness defined within the occidental culture?

-On the website of the American Psychology Association the word assertiveness is defined as:
+On the website of the American Psychology Association, the word assertiveness is defined as:

 an adaptive style of communication in which individuals express their feelings and needs directly, while maintaining respect for others.
 A lack of assertiveness may contribute to depression and anxiety, whereas maladaptive approaches to assertiveness may manifest as aggression.